yushiangfu/study-notes/c0-task-memory.md

 ### Reverse Mapping

-Page unmapping uses the constructed structures, and I'm considering moving this topic to the 'Page Cache' chapter.
+The process of page unmapping utilizes the constructed structures.
+It may be appropriate to relocate this topic to the 'Page Cache' chapter.

 <details><summary> More Details </summary>